What You Can Support

 JCU ANNUAL FUND

-Also known as "named scholarships," these awards are generously supported by JCU Donors who wish to establish a privately funded scholarship and provide a unique opportunity for JCU students.
-These Scholarships are awarded based on financial need and a variety of criteria including program of interest, residency, diversity and other student characteristics.
+These awards are generously supported by JCU Donors who wish to establish a privately funded scholarship and provide a unique opportunity for JCU students.
+These Scholarships are awarded based on a variety of criteria including program of interest, financial need, residency, diversity and other student characteristics.

-Should you wish to create a donor-funded scholarship, contact the JCU Office of Development and Alumni Affairs at [email protected].
+Should you wish to create a donor-funded scholarship, contact Thomas Fike in the JCU Office of Development and Alumni Affairs at email@example.com

 Columbus Guarini Scholarship for Italian-American Students

 The Hon.
 Frank Guarini, Chairman Emeritus of John Cabot University's Board of Trustees, has provided a generous donation to the Columbus Citizens Foundation providing $5,000 scholarships for five Italian-American visiting students at JCU each year.
 For information on eligibility and how to apply, please visit the Columbus Citizens Foundation's website

 Regina A. Lee Scholarship